pantheon-systems/documentation/source/content/guides/backups/02-access-backups.md

 The jobs indicator returns to its start state to let you know that the task is complete when the backup finishes.
 A new backup appears in your Backups log with three separate archives (code, database, and files).

-The newest backup will appear at the top of the list.
+The newest backup appears at the top of the list.
 A backup will no longer be in the list of available archives when the retention period expires.

 1. Navigate to your site's dashboard.